Reuben Sassoon: Early life

-Reuben David Sassoon was born in 1835.
+Reuben David Sassoon was born in 1835 in Baghdad.
 His father was David Sassoon (1792–1864), a Jewish trader of opium and cotton in China who served as the Treasurer of Baghdad from 1817 to 1829.
 One of his brothers was Arthur Sassoon (1840–1912).

 Career

 He worked for his father's company, serving as director of David Sassoon & Co. for East India and China.

-By 1865, he also served on the board of directors of the China Steamship and Labuan Coal Company alongside T.C.
-Bruce, Sir J.D.
-Elphinstone, Harry Borradaile, H.B.
-Loch, Henry Alers Hankey, William Miller, Edward Pereira, G. Lathom Brown, Alexander Sinclair, James N. Daniel and John Hickie.
+By 1865, he also served on the board of directors of the China Steamship and Labuan Coal Company alongside T. C. Bruce, Sir J. D. Elphinstone, Harry Borradaile, H. B. Loch, Henry Alers Hankey, William Miller, Edward Pereira, G. Lathom Brown, Alexander Sinclair, James N. Daniel and John Hickie.

-He was awarded a Royal Victorian Order.
+In 1890 he was a guest at Tranby Croft, and was the croupier for the Prince of Wales on the successive nights of the royal Baccarat scandal.
+He saw nothing amiss.

 Judaism

 Together with Abraham Jacob David and Marcus David Ezekiel, he was involved with the Ohel Leah Synagogue near Staunton Street in Hong Kong by 1898.

+During his life, David also acquired ritual objects from Levi Salomons, a British financier, which he added to his existing collection that his family had brought with them from the Far East.

 Personal life

 He was married to Catherine Sassoon (1838–1906).
 They resided at 7 Queens Gardens (now demolished) in Brighton & Hove, East Sussex.
-They had 6 children:
+They had six children: